 This is a new home to the School of Art and Art History.
 The building opened in October 2016.
-It has won several accolades for its architecture including Interior Design Magazine Best of the Year in Education, and Architect's Newspaper Building of the Year, Midwest.
-It's located on the west side of campus.
+It has won several accolades for its architecture including Interior Design Magazine Best of the Year in Education and Architect's Newspaper Building of the Year, Midwest.
+Located on the west side of campus.